Free Shipping & Easy Returns

 Has the Sound Quality Improved in Bluetooth 5.0?

-One of the biggest drawbacks of Bluetooth has always been that the sound quality is never as crisp and clear when compared to CDs or other digital/ analog systems.
-But does the newest version of the protocol make any improvements?
+One of the biggest drawbacks of Bluetooth has always been that the sound quality is never as crisp and clear when compared to CDs or other digital/analog systems.
+But does this version of the protocol make any improvements?

 Unfortunately not.
 It seems like most of the emphasis was placed on improving speed and range, which avid music listeners will still see as an immense benefit.